luna-squiggles/blog/_posts/2024-12-03-Hamilton-West-End-Review.md

 tags: [books]
 ---

-Every performance of *Hamilton* is compared *to death* with the original Broadway cast's recorded performance.
+Every performance of *Hamilton* is frequently compared with the original Broadway cast's recorded performance.
 This is, somewhat, for good reason.
 Normally a play or musical is seen only live without a recorded version, leading to every individual's experience being a unique performance.

 For *Hamilton*, however, many peoples first and most frequent exposure to the performance is through the recording of the original Broadway cast, lending a validity to the performance that suggests it is the *real* or *official* performance and so live performances are oft compared to it, both in reviews such as these, but also subconsciously by those in the audience who have seen the recorded performance.